-A member may make a personal explanation at any time.
+Point of Order/ Personal explanation/ Point of Information Point of Order Personal Explanation Point of Information or A member may raise a point of order A member may make a personal clarification at any time.
+The Mayor will hear them immediately.
+A point of order may only relate to an alleged breach of these Procedure Rules or the law.
+The Member must indicate the rule or law and the way in which they consider it has been broken.
+The ruling of the Mayor on the point of order will be final. explanation at any time.
 A personal explanation must relate to some material part of an earlier speech by the member which may appear to have been misunderstood in the present debate, or outside of the meeting.
-The ruling of the Chair on the admissibility of a personal explanation will be final.
+The ruling of the Mayor on the admissibility of a personal explanation will be final.

-Point of Information or clarification

 A point of information or clarification must relate to the matter being debated.
-If a Member wishes to raise a point of information, he/she must first seek the permission of the Chair.
-The Member must specify the nature of the information he/she wishes to provide and its importance to the current debate, If the Chair gives his/her permission, Member will give the additional information succinctly.
+If a Member wishes to raise a point of information, he/she must first seek the permission of the Mayor.
+The Member must specify the nature of the information he/she wishes to provide and its importance to the current debate, If the Mayor gives his/her permission, the Member will give the additional information succinctly.
 Points of Information or clarification should be used in exceptional circumstances and should not be used to interrupt other speakers or to make a further speech when he/she has already spoken during the debate.
-The ruling of the Chair on the admissibility of a point of information or clarification will be final.
+The ruling of the Mayor on the admissibility of a point of information or clarification will be final.